VKostoulas/SurgicalToolSegmentation/README.md

 augmentations are also used on-the-fly while training such as, random flips, rotations, scaling, intensity augmentations, etc.

-Bellow is the basic command to run training with the project:
+Below is the basic command to run training with the project:

 ```bash
 stseg_train_model /dataset_path /results_path splitting n_classes patch_size --fold --progress_bar --continue_training